rezakusuma40/openlibrary_scraper/README.md

 ## Dependencies

-- Python 3.11 or newer (older versions have not been tested)
+- Python 3.11 or newer (older versions have not been tested, should work if not too old)
 - All required libraries are listed in `requirements.txt`

 ## Setup Instructions